plone/training/mastering-plone/views_2.rst

 * :py:attr:`view.fieldsets` contains a dict mapping fieldset name to fieldset
 * On a fieldset (group), you can access a widget list to get widgets in that fieldset

-You can now change the :py:class:`TalkView` to use that
+You can now change the :py:class:`TalkView` to use it

 .. code-block:: python